New Zealand/USA/Greece. 2018.

 The Kindler and the Virgin comes from Polish director Agnieszka Smoczynska who previously made the very strange mermaid film The Lure (2015).
 The time period is uncertain.
 Andrzej Konopka is returning home through the snow with a cart of kindling when a woman (presumably the virgin of the title, although not much else is clear who she is) pounces on his back and whispers in his ear that he can become all-powerful if he eats the hearts of three corpses.
 This segues into a series of grim scenes with him robbing graves and eating the hearts before an ambiguous ending where he is captured by authorities but his wisdom would seem to pay off.

-Beware the Melonheads comes from Calvin Lee Reeder who had previously made the horror film The Oregonian (2011) and the non-genre The Rambler (2013).
+Beware the Melonheads comes from Calvin Lee Reeder who had previously made the horror film The Oregonian (2011) and the strange and surreal road movie The Rambler (2013).
 This is the slightest and most easily forgettable of the episodes.
 It feels shot and directed like the average shot-on-digital B horror film from novices trying to make a break (films that I end up covering by the bucketload here) and fails to amounts to much.

 ‘What Ever Happened to Panagas the Pagan? comes from Greek composer Yannis Veslemes who had previously directed the vampire film Norvigia (2014).
 Veslemes throws us into the folk rituals of Christmas celebrations – all drunken revelry in the streets among bearded men (no women apparently) that look a world away from any Western Christmas traditions – and then the discovery of a very strange-looking goblin creature in their midst.
 You have pity for the poor creature as it dragged away and set upon by the revellers who drink its blood.
 At the end, Panagas, not a terribly well defined character, ventures into the underworld where the goblin comes from and fails to return – an aspect that you feel could have been expanded more.
 Nevertheless, the wild paganistic world and Veslemes’s often striking visual compositions make this another strong and effective segment.